AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 - Hardening the operating system (OS)
 - Implementing and maintaining the integration of content distribution network (CDN) and application performance management (APM) solutions with Adobe Commerce on cloud infrastructure
 - Issuing periodic security and other updates for the core Adobe Commerce on cloud infrastructure code (applying patches is the merchant's responsibility)
-- Managing merchant support and support access controls (e.g., Zendesk)
+- Managing merchant support and support access controls (for example, Zendesk)
-- Monitoring, logging, and remediating security incidents with respect to the Adobe Commerce on cloud infrastructure platform infrastructure
+- Monitoring, logging, and remediating security incidents concerning the Adobe Commerce on cloud infrastructure platform infrastructure
 - Monitoring platform operations and providing 24/7 support for Adobe Commerce on cloud infrastructure merchants
 - Provisioning the production and staging environments
 - Assessing potential security threats to platform operations and infrastructure